ktangsali/physicsnemo-sym/docs/user_guide/basics/lid_driven_cavity_flow.rst

 #. do basic post-processing.

 .. note::
-   The tutorial assumes that you have successfully downloaded the Modulus Sym repository.
+   The tutorial assumes that you have successfully downloaded the PhysicsNeMo Sym repository.

 Problem Description